QTM 385 - Experimental Methods

 Group project

-• Thanks to everyone who emailed me with their group preferences 😉
+• Thanks to everyone who has emailed me with their group preferences 😉

-• Group numbers were also randomised to avoid any selection bias! 😂
+• Group numbers have also been randomised to avoid any selection bias! 😂

 • I will also create the groups on Canvas in case you need to refer to it later